rainclaudio/DOTNET-Learning/readme.md

-Repository destinaged to store learning concepts about c#
+Repository destinated to store learning concepts about c#